yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 ```bash
 nextflow run fastqc.nf --reads data2/*_{1,2}_subset.fq.gz
 ```
 Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which could have been used by default.
-You can now update above nextflow command in the batch script and submit job again.
+You can now update above nextflow script (i.e., comment previous nextflow run command and uncomment the next Nextflow command) in the batch script and submit job again.

 You can see that *FastQC* analysis was performed on a new set of samples now as shown below: